 1. A Track Record of Success

 Many social media agencies make big promises.
 Every single one of them will claim that they will grow your following and generate sales through social platforms.
 Some can, some can’t.
 What separates these two types of agencies is proof.
-Past results are no guarantee for future successes.
+Past results are no guarantee for future success.
 But you need to look for someone who is able to clearly explain to you what they achieved for another client and how they did it.

 Any social media marketing company that you choose to work with should be able to provide proof of their previous successes.
 If they are confident that they can help your company, that means that they should have been able to provide similar results for other companies in the past.